Addiction and the Bible: Is it a Disease or a Sin?

 How does God View Addiction: Brain Disease Model

-Secular individuals, secular therapy, or 12-step recovery programs are familiar with the disease model approach when it comes to describing aspects of addiction treatment.
-This therapeutic community tends to emphasize harm reduction services, pharmacology treatments.
+Secular therapy or 12-step recovery programs are familiar with the disease model approach.
+This therapeutic approach sees addiction as a disease in your mind similar diseases you can acquire that are not your fault.
 While the word addiction is never used in the Bible, it most certainly uses terms that can capture addictive behavior by speaking to original sin.

 • Jesus calls tax collectors and sinners the “sick” (we are all broken in other words) (Matthew 9:11-13).